Tornadoes of 1960: May 4–6

 A large outbreak sequence of 71 tornadoes affected the Midwest, Ozarks, High Plains, and Southeast.
 The first major tornado of the outbreak occurred on the afternoon of May 4, when an F3 tornado damaged farmland between Edson and Brewster, Kansas.
-Later, a 500 yd wide F3 tornado tore through the northwestern Fort Worth suburbs of southeastern Lake Worth, Samson Park, and Blue Mound, injuring 12.
+Later, a 500 yd wide F3 tornado tore through the northwestern Fort Worth suburbs of southeastern Lake Worth, Sansom Park, and Blue Mound, injuring 12.
 In Oklahoma, another F3 tornado struck the northwestern Oklahoma City suburbs of Warr Acres and The Village, injuring four.
 A violent F4 tornado then tore through areas west and north of Konawa, causing significant damage.
 Later, another F4 tornado produced a long, 30.8 mi path that struck the towns of Soper and Ethel, injuring three.

 May 5 ended up being the worst day of the outbreak sequence as large outbreak of 31 tornadoes hit the Great Plains, Ozarks and Midwest with Oklahoma taking the brunt of the destruction as several deadly tornadoes touched down across state during the mid-afternoon.
 It started when the strongest tornado of the year touched down and became a large, 800 yd wide F5 storm as it tore through northern Tecumseh, eastern Shawnee (both of which had been hit by a long-tracked F3 tornado or tornado family earlier in the day), Prague, southeastern Kellyville, and Sapulpa, killing five and injuring 81 along its long 71.8 mi track.
 Later, a short-lived, but strong F3 tornado struck Hoffman, killing two and injuring 15.
 Later, another long-tracked, violent F4 tornado became the deadliest of the outbreak when it struck Wilburton, western McCurtain, Keota, and southwestern Sallisaw, killing 16 and injuring 106 on its 62.4 mi path.
 At the same time, a destructive F2 tornado hit Texanna and eastern Duchess Landing, killing two and injuring six.

 More tornado activity continued into the evening and overnight hours and strong tornadoes began to hit other states, although the bulk of them remained in Oklahoma at first.
 An F3 tornado struck western Moffett and western West Fort Smith, killing one.
 A violent F4 tornado then ripped through Roland and Remy, killing five and injuring 13.
 The final Oklahoma tornado of the outbreak was an F3 twister that blew through Bokoshe, Gans, and Akins, killing one.
 Early the next morning in Arkansas, a deadly F3 tornado struck Menifee, Wooster, Greenbrier, and southern Enders, killing one and injuring 30.
 An F2 then hit southeastern Formosa, injuring four.
 The last twister to cause casualties occurred that afternoon when a large, 500 yd wide F2 tornado ripped through Antioch and Searcy, injuring three.

 In all, the tornado outbreak sequence affected 10 states, although 31 of the 71 tornadoes, including all five violent tornadoes, occurred in Oklahoma alone.
 A total of 33 people were killed and 302 others were injured.